AdHoc-Protocol/AdHoc-protocol/README.md

 * `optional` fields, on the other hand, only allocate a few bits if they have not been modified.

 According to the AdHoc protocol description rule, primitive data types that end with a `?` (such as `int?`, `byte?`, etc.) are 'optional', as are non-primitive data types such as `string` and `array`.
+For example:
 ```csharp
 class Packet
 {